mspnp/aks-baseline/10-validation.md

 1. Create `A` Record for DNS

-    > You can simulate this via a local hosts file modification.
+    > :bulb: You can simulate this via a local hosts file modification.
 You're welcome to add a real DNS entry for your specific deployment's application domain name, if you have access to do so.

     Map the Azure Application Gateway public IP address to the application domain name.
-To do that, please open your hosts file (`C:\Windows\System32\drivers\etc\hosts` or `/etc/hosts`) and add the following record in local host file: `${APPGW_PUBLIC_IP} bicycle.contoso.com`
+To do that, please edit your hosts file (`C:\Windows\System32\drivers\etc\hosts` or `/etc/hosts`) and add the following record to the end: `${APPGW_PUBLIC_IP} bicycle.contoso.com`

 1. Browse to the site (e.g. <https://bicycle.contoso.com>).